learn-academy-2024-alpha/unit-1-assessment/js-intro.md

   Researched answer:

-2. What is a method?
+2. List 5 examples of JavaScript array methods.

   Your answer:

   Researched answer:

-3. List 5 examples of JavaScript string methods.
+3. Explain the difference between console.log() and return.

   Your answer:

   Researched answer:

-4. List 5 examples of JavaScript array methods.

-  Your answer:

-  Researched answer:

-5. Explain the difference between accessor and mutator methods.
-Provide an example of each.

-  Your answer:

-  Researched answer:

-6. Explain the difference between console.log() and return.

-  Your answer:

-  Researched answer:

-7. In regards to functions, what is an argument?
+4. In regards to functions, what is an argument?
 What is the difference between an argument and a variable?

   Your answer:

   Researched answer:

-8. Give a brief description of JavaScript as if you were explaining it to someone who doesn't know anything about programming.

-  Your answer:

-  Researched answer:

-9. Give a brief description of proper pair programming techniques.
+5. Give a brief description of proper pair programming techniques.
 What are the rolls of each person?

   Your answer:

   Researched answer:

-10. What is one thing we did in class this week you found helpful?
+6. Give a brief description of JavaScript as if you were explaining it to someone who doesn't know anything about programming.

   Your answer:

+7. What is one thing we did in class this week you found helpful?

-  Researched answer:
+  Your answer: